Another breather for Pilot camp: HC order, Speaker's move deferred till Friday | Politics

 This was the third CLP meeting called by Gehlot in about a week as he tussles for power with his now sacked deputy Sachin Pilot.
 The CLP meeting, which again expressed confidence in Gehlot's leadership, was held at Fairmont hotel on the outskirts of the state capital where MLAs loyal to him are holed up.

+Meanwhile, Pilot acted on his threat to take Giriraj Singh Malinga to court for alleging that he offered money to the Congress MLA to join the BJP.
+A message on the WhatsApp group run on behalf of Pilot said he has served the MLA with a legal notice for the "false and malicious statement" made to the press.

-The dissident MLAs have challenged the disqualification notices, moving court last Friday.
+The dissident MLAs have challenged the disqualification notices from the Speaker, moving court last Friday.
 The division bench of Chief Justice Indrajit Mahanty and Prakash Gupta also heard the case on Monday and Tuesday.
 Both sides concluded their arguments on Tuesday and all parties were asked to file written submissions by next Friday.

 "The court will now pass appropriate orders on July 24.
 The Speaker was also requested to defer action on the notices till Friday," the counsel for the Speaker told reporters.
 Speaker C P Joshi has twice before deferred his deadline for action on the notices as the court proceedings continued beyond the expected time.